okgrow/analytics/README.md

 Turn debug off with `analytics.debug(false)`

-### Example Iron Router & Flow Router Apps
+### Example Iron Router, Flow Router, and React Router

-This repo includes an `examples` directory containing 2 simple apps using iron router and flow router.
+This repo includes an `examples` directory containing 3 simple apps using iron router, flow router and react router.
 These are just examples with common routers; it does not go to say that this plugin only works with these specific routers.
-These apps can be run from their directory with `meteor --settings settings.json --production`.
+These apps must first be setup with `meteor npm install`, you can then run from their directory with `meteor --settings settings.json --production`.

 ### License